DefiExplorer/Cybersecurity-Incident-Tracker/README.md

 # Cybersecurity Incident Tracker

-Aspiring Data Analyst project to parse, analyze, and query cybersecurity incident logs.
+Project to parse, analyze, and query cybersecurity incident logs.

 ## Purpose
 Tracks cybersecurity incidents from a log file, analyzes them with NumPy, and stores/queries them in SQLite.
 Built to practice data parsing, numerical analysis, and database skills for cybersecurity applications.